AlexFiorello/AffinityIntegration/README.md

 errorMessage
 ```

-The `result` property will either be a string, integer or an object.
-Where `result` is an object the `properties` property will be returned as an array with the available properties for the `result` object.
+The `result` property will either be a string, integer or a JSON object.
+Where `result` is a JSON object the `properties` property will be returned as an array with the available properties for the `result` object.
 You can use this if you do not know what data the object contains.

 #An Example
 ```php